zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

 In the second case, by pressing ``Manage Proxies' Prefixes`` button, EMtools will automatically rename Proxies according to the GraphML ID (**NB**: this step is mandatory to mutually connect GraphML and Proxies.
 User must select geometries before applying the tool).

-.. _EMsetup_03FIG:
+In the third case, by pressing the ``Enable Experimental Features`` button, a set of Experimental Features will be activated within the sections of the EM setup panel (:numref:`Fig. %s <EMsetup_03FIG>`).

 .. note::
-   In the third case, by pressing the ``Enable Experimental Features`` button, a set of Experimental Features will be activated within the sections of the EM setup panel.

-   As highlighted in red (:numref:`Fig. %s <EMsetup_03FIG>`), this set of features is experimental and it should not be used within the regular documentation process of the EM.
+   As highlighted in red , this set of features is experimental and it should not be used within the regular documentation process of the EM (:numref:`Fig. %s <EMsetup_03FIG>`).

    On the upper part of the panel the ``Switch to 3D GIS`` button allows to instantly switch from the ``EM mode`` to a ``3D GIS mode`` where users can link an external database to EMtools (:numref:`Fig. %s <EMsetup_04abcFIG>`).